 Working with Flexcolor

-With this tutorial, I would like to explain some peculiar attributes of the system that, in my opinion, make it far superior to other systems.
+With this tutorial, I would like to explain some particular attributes of the system that, in my opinion, make it far superior to other systems.

-First of all, forget all you know on scanners and scanning.
-Beside the quality that can be tested later, thanks to Flexcolor it is possible to become active users instead of passive.
+First of all, forget all you know about scanners and scanning.
+Besides the quality that can be tested later, thanks to Flexcolor it is possible to become active users instead of passive.

-Flexcolor allows photographers to take back an important phase of the image’s production flow that, until not too long ago, required the involvement of external pros, whom often were not synchronized with the photographers’ work.
-The only alternative used to be the use of recreational scanners often defined professionals, but that also had significant limits.
+Flexcolor allows photographers to take back an essential phase of the image’s production flow that, until not too long ago, required the involvement of external pros, who often were not synchronized with the photographers’ work.
+The only alternative used to be recreational scanners often defined professionals, but that also had significant limits.

-Personally, before Hasselblad Flextight scanners I used to use drum scanners with its many limits.
+Before Hasselblad Flextight scanners, I used drum scanners with many limits.